 Chemotherapy has not had a good track record in this disease but in recent years remissions have been forthcoming in a good proportion of patients with combination drug regimens usually containing cis-platinum.
 Furthermore, as mentioned above, the use of cis-platinum together with radiation therapy in the radical therapy of early disease is now standard practice and has improved the cure rates in early stage disease.

 In the advanced disease situation, the effects of chemotherapy are temporary but may set the cancer back for many months and so many women will elect to have the course which is reasonably well tolerated if attention to anti-emetic therapy is given.
-Once the disease has relapsed outside the pelvis, the outlook is ultimately very gloomy.
+Once the disease has relapsed outside the pelvis, the outlook is ultimately very gloomy – but see below.

 “Screening” for cervix cancer.
 A wooden spatula scrapes the cervix; exfoliated cells are examined at microscopy with a high “pick up” / diagnostic accuracy for cancer